List of Castlevania characters: Elizabeth Bartley

 According to the game's story, Elizabeth Bartley (エリザベート・バートリー, Erisabēto Bātorī) is Dracula's niece, raised back from the dead by her servant Drolta Tzuentes (ドロテア・ツェンテス, Dorotea Tsentesu).
 She triggered the start of World War I by assassinating the Crown Prince of Austria, then gathered the souls of those who died in the war to revive Dracula.
 In the final stage, she initially fights John and Eric in the form of a Medusa, then attacks with elemental spells before ultimately being killed.

 She is based on the actual Countess Erzsébet Báthory, and was likely intended to be her, as Báthory's first name is commonly anglicized to "Elizabeth", and the name "Bartley" likely being a mistranslation.

 Drolta Tzuentes

-Drolta Tzuentes is subservient witch of Elizabeth Bartley (the American Castlevania: Bloodlines instruction book gives contradictory information, saying that she is an "amateur witch" who "casts a spell which inadvertently brings Elizabeth Bartley back to life"), who resurrects her master.
+Drolta Tzuentes is a subservient witch of Elizabeth Bartley who resurrects her master.
+(The American Castlevania: Bloodlines instruction book gives contradictory information, saying that she is an "amateur witch" who "casts a spell which inadvertently brings Elizabeth Bartley back to life".)
 Drolta then accompanies Elizabeth in their plot to resurrect Count Dracula.

 Drolta Tzuentes is based on Dorottya Szentes (Dorottya Semtész) who is one of the servants of Erzsébet Báthory (the historical version of Elizabeth Bartley) who, along with 2 others, are said to have been tried, convicted, and executed as accomplices to the crimes done by the noblewoman.